jedrichards/rsyncwrapper/README.md

 ### Release notes

+- `1.0.0` Bumped to version 1!
+Package now considered stable :tada: With this comes a minor API change, the module no longer exports an object with an `rsync` function.
+Rather the `rsync` function is exported as the main value of the module.
+Check the usage section for an example. https://github.com/jedrichards/rsyncwrapper#usage
 - `0.5.1` Added the `sshCmdArgs` option to enable additional customisation of the rsh ssh subcommand.
 See [#37](https://github.com/jedrichards/rsyncwrapper/pull/37) and [#38](https://github.com/jedrichards/rsyncwrapper/pull/38).
 Made the tests pass on modern versions of Node, see [#36](https://github.com/jedrichards/rsyncwrapper/issues/36) - this package is now tested to work on all versions of Node from `0.10.25` to `5.3.0`.
 - `0.4.3` Added the `excludeFirst` option.
 See [#34](https://github.com/jedrichards/rsyncwrapper/issues/34).
 - `0.4.2` Add default `chmod` arguments on Windows to fix NTFS permissions, see [#28](https://github.com/jedrichards/rsyncwrapper/issues/28).